 Like barkcloth, African culture continues to demonstrate its pricelessness as a renewable, adaptable, instructive and protective community resource.
 UbuNtu, the heart of BaNtu philosophy, means: “I am because we are…” Known as drum oracle and warrior Queen, Nyabingi is said to have spoken paranormally from behind the barkcloth veils her followers wore during their war against colonial invaders of the Uganda-Rwanda [Wakanda?] area.
 Though the political bite was taken out of traditional kingdoms so as to preserve the colonial construction of a Uganda nation, the spiritual symbolism of panther skins and barkcloth runs far deeper in the pan-African cultural psyche.
 The gallery below illustrates this material culture as commonly venerated in Uganda’s traditional kingdoms by monarchs I’m referring to in this post as “Panther Kings“ [top left: Omukama Iguru of the Bunyoro Kingdom; lower left: King Oyo of the Toro Kingdom; right: Omugabe Ntare of the Ankole Kingdom from whence come the magnificent cows which model Celestial Nurse/Divine Cow – Goddess Hathor‘s crown].

 Given that the traditional kingdoms of Ankole, Buganda, Bunyoro, Busoga, and Toro surround the sacred source of the Nile River, the musambwa panther spirit may actively be protecting this territory through the deepest elements of BaNtu culture to which they all belong?
 Swahili – the BaNtu lingua franca – overrides colonial constructs in its reference to Africa’s Great Lakes countries as Nchi za Maziwa Mkuu, meaning ‘countries of the great milk’ – source of the River Nile …the Milky Way on earth as in heaven.
 While Khemet is widely referred to as the ‘Gift of the Nile,’ ancient Egyptians recorded in the Papyrus of Hunefer [c1285 BCE] their own acknowledgement thus: “We came from the beginning of the Nile where God Hapi dwells, at the foothills of The Mountains of the Moon.”
 These mountains refer to Rwenzori, one of the sources of the Nile which lies on the nonsensical colonial border between the Democratic Republic of the Congo and Uganda, specifically in the traditional kingdom of Toro.
 In the Bunyoro kingdom directly north of Toro where Lake “Albert” is located, the hereditary Royal title, Omukama, literally means ‘supreme milk-man/milk-bringer’ – [‘King of kings’ = alternative translation] – which is consistent with the BaNtu spiritual understanding of the Great Lakes source of the Nile as Maziwa Mkuu or ‘great milk.’
 And in Khemet, the Celestial Nurse or Divine Cow was represented as Goddess Hathor.
 As cultural custodians, African Royals should be aware of the adverse impact of any lingering colonial presence [Britain’s Victoria, Edward, Albert, George, etc.] on Africa’s geographic ‘milk’ source and delivery system.
-Like propofol, the teat of this “Victorian matrix” sedates the African giant, anesthetizing His/Her organic, cultural and spiritual self-consciousness; and colonizes the truth humanity needs to contextualize and conceptualize the needs of its multi-dimensional well-being!
+Like propofol, the teat of this “Victorian matrix” sedates the African giant, anesthetizing His/Her organic, cultural and spiritual self-consciousness; and colonizes the truth humanity needs to contextualize, conceptualize, and realize the needs of its multi-dimensional well-being!
 Any credible reparations must begin at humanity’s source.
 To our ancestors we ask, What’s next? #UbuNtu ❤

 Meanwhile, as we all find our way through the forest, the wonderfully versatile barkcloth – once exclusive to Baganda monarchs – has been put to various creative uses for one and all: